DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   - offer users the possibility to use the *documents' organization functionality* for the *first travel* completely *free of charge*;
   - *unlock* the *documents' organization functionality* for another travel *every 10 other people* that *join* the platform using a referral link/code connected to the user's personal account.

   The platform also provides a premium plan for travel lovers, which includes document organization functionalities and an ad-free experience.
-Free users, who we plan to be the vast majority of end users, will be financed by a portion of the revenue of the advertisements. //Is it a cost?
-Also, is it necessary to define the cost of premium plan?
+Free users, who we plan to be the vast majority of end users, will be financed by a portion of the revenue of the advertisements.

-  //Leave this, write on top of it
-  /*#set page(
-    paper: "presentation-4-3",
-  )*/
   #horizontalSection(
     "Attachment 1: Business Model Canva",
     labeltxt: "at1",